sarahwalther/project_one/readme.md

 1. I can filter by tags that may have been added to the comments (ex: behavior).

-I can edit, add. or remove a goal after I created a student (hover and edit?)
-I can rate a student's behavior

 Issues to work out if there's time: